merriam/techtree/doc/log.md

+2/17/2014
+-

+It's been a few days.
+Just kids, a nice date, a day at Angel Island.
+I did spend an hour or two mucking around with sample data from frustration of being a week into the project without getting infrastructure to work.

+Time to come back to the project.
+Suddenly it seems I left it broken.
+The 'docker' mechanisms arebroken with boot2docker not mounting files and CoreOS failing to work.   'make' is broken.   tests are broken.
+The 'git' is out of date.
+The only solution is to work at getting a process back.
+Make a test run, with git up to date.
+I started with the tests and am adding there.

+2/12/2014
+-

+Played with Jasmine files as a test framework.
+Seems to work, though Safari lies about 'disable caches`.
+Remember to constantly empty the cache and then reload (option-cmd E; cmd-R).

+Tried mounting the Jasmine files into the node image.
+Filed two pull requests in Docker:  the mount commands only use the boot2docker vm.

 2/11/2014
 -

+Finally got past bugs (on a better network) and managed to get node.js running in a container.
+Good milestone.

 Trying to add a 'delete images' target, but running into more bugs with docker.
 First, some odd zombie container, then another image_delete error on the last container.